xenify-io/litepaper/README.md

 ## ♦️ Staking

-- Xenify integrates a robust staking rewards mechanism that offers significant benefits to XNF stakers.
-By staking XNF tokens, users are eligible to receive 50% of the generated swap fees on supported chains as native chain rewards.
-This makes it extremely enticing for users to hold and stake their XNF tokens.
+- Xenify integrates a dynamic staking rewards mechanism that offers significant benefits to XNF stakers.
+By staking XNF tokens, users become eligible to receive a resounding 100% of burn fees and 50% of generated swap fees on supported chains as Native Chain Rewards.
 But that’s not all!
-XNF stakers also receive 100% of the native chain rewards generated from the direct burning of XEN or USDy tokens.
+Owing to Xenify's seamless integration with YSL.IO’s AlphaVaults and MetaVaults, an additional layer of rewards is offered to XNF stakers.
+Within this framework, a full 100% of the yield generated from AlphaVault and MetaVault assets are distributed amongst XNF stakers.
 This equitable incentive model ensures that active participants in the ecosystem are amply rewarded, helping us foster a vibrant and engaged community.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)